PleshyvtsevMaksym/Custom-1090-MHz-ADS-B-Receiver/README.md

 ## Overview

-The **Custom 1090 MHz ADS-B Receiver** is a purpose-built electronic receiver designed to capture and process aircraft Mode S and ADS-B transmissions on **1090 MHz**.
+The **Custom 1090 MHz ADS-B Receiver** is a dedicated receiver for aircraft Mode S and ADS-B transmissions at **1090 MHz**.

-The long-term objective is to create a complete hardware chain between a commercial 1090 MHz antenna and a host computer without relying on a general-purpose SDR receiver.
+The final system is intended to provide a complete signal chain from antenna to PC without using a general-purpose SDR:

-The planned system will:

-- receive weak 1090 MHz aircraft transmissions;
-- reject strong out-of-band interference;
-- amplify the desired RF signal;
+- RF filtering and low-noise amplification;
+- envelope or logarithmic detection;
-- convert RF pulse envelopes into digital logic pulses;
+- comparator-based pulse conversion;
-- detect ADS-B preambles and decode Mode S frames;
+- ADS-B preamble and frame decoding;
-- verify received messages using CRC;
-- transmit valid frames to a computer through USB;
+- CRC verification;
-- integrate with `readsb` and `tar1090` for live aircraft visualization.
+- USB output compatible with `readsb` and `tar1090`.

 > [!IMPORTANT]
-> **Hardware V0.1 is an early schematic and simulation milestone.**
+> **V0.1 is an early schematic and simulation revision.**
 >
-> The complete receiver, PCB layout, detector, digital decoder, and USB data interface have not yet been implemented.
+> The power section, first RF filter, and first LNA stage are partially completed.
+The PCB, detector, decoder, firmware, and USB data interface are still under development.

----

-## Project Scope

-The project combines several areas of electrical engineering:

-- RF front-end design;
-- 1090 MHz filtering;
-- low-noise amplification;
-- controlled-impedance PCB design;
-- RF envelope and logarithmic detection;
-- high-speed analog comparison;
-- MCU or FPGA-based pulse decoding;
-- USB communication;
-- embedded firmware;
-- RF measurement and validation.

-The final receiver is intended to operate as a dedicated passive ADS-B monitoring device.

-### What the Project Is

-- a passive receive-only ADS-B receiver;
-- an educational RF and mixed-signal hardware platform;
-- a dedicated alternative to an SDR for 1090 MHz ADS-B reception;
-- a complete RF-to-USB engineering project.

-### What the Project Is Not

-- an active radar;
-- an ADS-B transmitter;
-- an aircraft communication device;
-- a system for generating, modifying, or spoofing aviation messages.

 ---